 Note: This diagram shows a simplified view of the network architecture.
 Individual services are regionally redundant and scalable.

 Administrators use the Flight service to manage their service endpoints and gateways to allow the transfer of data to their cloud resources using a Flight Gateway.
 Administrators can also add other members as Flight administrators.

 The Flight Service provides multiple transfer nodes to establish multiple connections to a storage location or other third-party service, allowing for a more efficient transfer.
 Once a connection is established, Flight Gateway uses your storage client protocol to transfer data to storage or a third-party service.

 Signiant's Flight transport services work in conjunction with Flight Gateways to determine which region to use.
 Flight Gateways establish the UDP tunnel and forward content to service endpoints via Flight transport services in the closest region to the service endpoint.
 Signiant has dedicated infrastructure that scales to meet transfer demands in each supported cloud provider region ensuring an optimized data transfer.

 A service endpoint is a URL to a cloud object storage account where Flight Gateway will upload and download data.
 Creating an endpoint allows a cloud object storage account to register for use through Flight Gateway.
 Any transfers to an endpoint count towards your account's purchased Flight payload.

 Note: Configure storage lifecycle maintenance jobs on your destination endpoints to automatically delete incomplete multipart transfers to prevent failed uploads from using additional storage.

 Flight Gateway supports transfers via HTTP.
 This allows you to configure any third-party application to use Flight Gateway as a proxy.
-You can configure a third-party client such as Amazon AWS CLI or Microsoft AzCopy for Linux or Windows.
+You can configure a third-party client for Amazon storage using AWS CLI, or for Azure storage using Microsoft AzCopy.